zowe/docs-site/docs/user-guide/providing-feedback-and-contributing-client-side.md

     - [Zowe Explorer FTP Extension issue list](https://github.com/zowe/zowe-explorer-vscode/issues)
         - Add the label `zFTP` to indicate the extension.

-## Zowe Chat *technical preview*

-### Chatting with the Zowe Chat community

-Chat with the community on [Slack](https://openmainframeproject.slack.com/archives/C03NNABMN0J).

-### Filing an issue for Zowe Chat

-Go to the [Zowe Chat issue list](https://github.com/zowe/zowe-chat/issues) to file an issue.
-Include all relevant information.

 ## Zowe IntelliJ Plug-in

 ### Chatting with the Zowe Zowe IntelliJ Plug-in community